Close Menu

 Optional but convenient with apartment house training.
 Wean them off gradually to encourage outdoor potty.

-Have leash close by, remain patient, and turn away from noise or play distractions until puppy finishes eliminating.
+Have a leash close by, remain patient, and turn away from noise or play distractions until the puppy finishes eliminating.

 Check diet, cut back on treats, flush with a lot of water, and see vet if symptoms persist.